 I had my first caving experience at the Jenolan Caves.
 We arrived late in the afternoon and took the first guided tour available – unfortunately, I do not remember the name of the cave we visited.
 It was unbelievable and well above my expectations.

-No need for equipment nor planning: it is a touristy place, and they will provide everything necessary for the visit.
+No need for equipment or planning: it is a touristy place, and they will provide everything necessary for the visit.
 It was very well organised and easy to access even for someone inexperienced.
-Still, there were moments where some fitness/flexibility were needed, but nothing too hard.
+Still, there were moments where some fitness/flexibility was needed, but nothing too hard.

 I highly recommend this visit.
 It was a great opportunity to try something different – and slightly challenging.

-I would love to go back to Jenolan Caves to try the adventure caving!
+I would love to go back to Jenolan Caves to try adventure caving!
 Has anyone tried this before?
+Share your experience in the comments below!

 Jenolan Caves is not only about the caves